- What are my Options if I am a Settlement Class Member?

 - What effect does this case have on personal injury claims?

-The classes allege economic injury to JUUL purchasers.
-They say that they paid more for JUUL products than they otherwise would have if they had not been misled.
-They also say that they would not have purchased JUUL products if the products had not been marketed to minors.
+The Settlement Class alleges economic injury to JUUL purchasers that they were misled by JUUL and paid more for JUUL products than they otherwise would have, or that JUUL products would not have been purchased if they had not been marketed to minors.

 You should consult with your own lawyer soon about any personal injury claims you may have because you may have missed the deadline for bringing a lawsuit for your personal injuries.